nhartung/100-days-of-code/log.md

 **Today's Progress**: Put together a "showcase" of what I've been working on.
 Still minimal, but looks kind of cool.
 Still working towards a concept, but I have some ideas.

 **Thoughts:** You can definitely create some cool aesthetics with lights, even in 2d.

+### Day 14 August 14th, 2020

+**Today's Progress**: Got a camera and collisions working.

+**Thoughts:** Both were easy, but I needed to convert my Area2D objects into KinematicBody2Ds in order to have everything work properly.
+I could use some refactoring to pull out some common code.